KwanghyeonLee/Multimodal-Representation/Unbiased Diffusion Models/README.md

 This work is heavily built upon the code from
  - *Tero Karras, Miika Aittala, Timo Aila, and Samuli Laine.
 Elucidating the design space of diffusion-based generative models.
 Advances in Neural Information Processing Systems, 35:26565–26577,2022.*
  - *Dongjun Kim\*, Yeongmin Kim\*, Se Jung Kwon, Wanmo Kang, and Il-Chul Moon.
 Refining generative process with discriminator guidance in score-based diffusion models.
 In Proceedings of the 40th International Conference on Machine Learning, volume 202 of Proceedings of Machine Learning Research, pp. 16567–16598.
 PMLR, 23–29 Jul 2023*
+ -
+ ## Acknowledgements
+This research was supported by AI Technology Development for Commonsense Extraction, Reasoning, and Inference from Heterogeneous Data(IITP) funded by the Ministry of Science and ICT(2022-0-00077).